29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/ring-edp/ring-brainstorm.typ

 = First Stage Intake
 The first requirement is being able to intake rings into the bot.
 There are several ways this can be done using either flex wheels, claw mechanism, intake rollers or rubber bands + a non slip mat.
 In the context of our robot any solution that uses more than 22W is *not possible* because our robot's drivetrain uses 66W out of our budget already and we are not willing to comprimise our drive train's performance.
-== Rubber bands + Non slip mat First Stage Intake Design Our first consideration is the use of a mechanism comprising two gears, a low/high strength shaft, rubber bands and a non slip mat.
+== Rubber bands + Non-slip Mat First Stage Intake Design Our first consideration is the use of a mechanism comprising two gears, a low/high strength shaft, rubber bands and a non slip mat.
 This solution is similar to a flex wheel based solution because the rubber bands provide flexibility but don't grip as much as flex wheels since they don't conform to the ring shape.
 \
 Here are a list of pros and cons for rubber bands.